Unit VIII. Healing the Soul

 tools for the journey.
 You could think of it as the unconscious.

 The middle world is our daily, conscious life.
-The upper
+The upper world

-to do, sacred contracts, ancestors, celestial parents and guides.
+contracts, ancestors, celestial parents and guides.

 Everyone has an animal totem that, when contacted, becomes embodied as